jwilger/kookaburra/README.markdown

 ### The Application Driver Layer ###

-`Kookaburra::APIDriver`, `Kookaburra::UIDriver` and
+`Kookaburra::APIClient`, `Kookaburra::UIDriver` and
 `Kookaburra::UIDriver::UIComponent` rely on the Application Driver layer to interact with your application.
-In the case of the `APIDriver`, Kookaburra uses the [RestClient] [RestClient] library to send HTTP requests to your application.
+In the case of the `APIClient`, Kookaburra uses the [RestClient] [RestClient] library to send HTTP requests to your application.
 The `UIDriver` and `UIComponent` rely on whatever is passed to `Kookaburra.new` as the `:browser` option.